Government won’t remove Drew Harris if he loses no-confidence vote – Taoiseach

 But the GRA has raised concerns over low morale in the force and said retention and recruitment issues will affect the implementation of the old roster.

-Speaking to reporters in Co Louth, Mr Varadkar was asked whether he would support Minister for Justice Helen McEntee removing Mr Harris if the GRA passed a vote of no confidence in him.
+Speaking to reporters in Co Louth, Mr Varadkar was asked whether he would support Justice Minister Helen McEntee removing Mr Harris if the GRA passed a vote of no confidence in him.

 He made it clear the Government would not be removing the commissioner.